odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 # BIOS settings:
 Under "Security" in BIOS (F2):
-Enhanced Windows Biometry Security: Disabled
+- Enhanced Windows Biometry Security: Disabled
-Pluton Security Processor: Enabled (Needed for sleep to work) Absolute Persistence Module Activation: Disabled Secure Boot: Disabled
+- Pluton Security Processor: Enabled (Needed for sleep to work)
+- Absolute Persistence Module Activation: Disabled
+- Secure Boot: Disabled

 # Filesystem at setup
 When installing Manjaro OS (or other), keep the default btrfs for better snapshotting with Timeshift.

 # User setup:
-Change so no password needed for sudo for user "JohnDoe".
+Change so no password needed for sudo for user "JohnDoe":

-visudo -f /etc/sudoers
+`visudo -f /etc/sudoers`

 Enable:
-## Uncomment to allow members of group wheel to execute any command
+Uncomment to allow members of group wheel to execute any command `%wheel ALL=(ALL:ALL) ALL`
-%wheel ALL=(ALL:ALL) ALL

-## Same thing without a password
+Same thing without a password
-%wheel ALL=(ALL:ALL) NOPASSWD: ALL
+`%wheel ALL=(ALL:ALL) NOPASSWD: ALL`

 Then:
 visudo -f /etc/sudoers.d/10-installer